lypoluz/godot-xr-tools/_docs/concepts/origin.md

 Godot XR Tools does most of the hard work in helping you with these calculations.

 In XR Tools a PlayerBody node is added to the Origin node that contains all the logic to estimate where the players body must be.
-Currently this logic assumes the player is always facing the direction they are looking at and that the player is standing up.
+Currently, this logic assumes the player is always facing the direction they are looking at and that the player is standing up.